 Margaret Dore is a fourth generation lawyer in Seattle Washington.
-Her father was a lawyer and a Democratic politician who ultimately served as Chief Justice of the Washington State Supreme Court.
+Her father was a lawyer and politician who ultimately served as Chief Justice of the Washington State Supreme Court.
 Her mother was a politician’s wife and a political activist in her own right, best known for her work to raise awareness about Sudden Infant Death Syndrome (SIDS), and also to help affected families and to promote medical research.
 Growing up, other families went camping.
 Dore’s family went campaigning.

 Dore is an appellate lawyer.
 Her published cases include Lawrence v.
 Lawrence, a family law case that received national recognition.
 Dore’s law practice has also included guardianship, wills and probate.
 In that capacity, she has seen the terrible things that people do for money, especially in the inheritance context.